 What are the Supporting Documents?

-The supporting documents include official transcripts, official test scores and letters of evaluation.
+The supporting documents include official transcripts, official test scores and three TAMU CVM Applicant Evaluation Forms.
 For detailed information go to the Application Instructions section.

 What if I don't know my Visa or Permanent Resident number or expiration date?

 Enter zeroes if you are unsure of your Visa or Permanent Resident number.
 You can enter your expiration date as ten years from the issue date.
 TMDSAS will enter the correct information upon receiving copies of your Visa or Permanent Resident card.
 Please make sure that the copies you send to TMDSAS are clear and legible.

 A complete application means TMDSAS has received the following: